-Choosing the right gas furnace for your home here in Salem and Monmouth, OR, is an important decision.
+Choosing the right gas furnace for your home here in Monmouth, Oregon is an important decision.
 There’s a lot involved––you want to be sure it’s got great energy efficiency, it’s the appropriate size, and it’s a good price.
 At Day Heating & Cooling, you can count on our professionals using their years of experience to help you select the perfect gas furnace for your needs and budget.
 And you never need worry about us trying to sell you something you don’t need or isn’t right for you.
 In addition to being highly trained, knowledgeable, and experienced, our team is trustworthy and reliable––we only want your ultimate comfort and satisfaction.

 Typically you can now count on furnaces having a 15-to-20-year lifespan.
 When you purchase a new furnace, you want to be sure you’re getting the most value from your investment in terms of both your furnace and its energy.
 A higher-efficiency gas furnace is usually best, as it ultimately saves you energy and money (although we always present a few options to all our homeowners).
 The higher the efficiency rating––the AFUE (Annual Fuel Utilization Efficiency)––the more efficient the furnace is.
 So even if a higher-efficiency gas furnace costs a little more up front, you will recoup those costs in energy savings typically within five years.